jtsextonMITRE/nccoe-tls-visibility/source/D_Architecture.rst

 real-time and post-facto visibility into enterprise network traffic.
-Real-time visibility allows for threat detection during data exchange, while post-facto visibility enables analysis after the fact, such as forensics analysis to understand anomalies and respond or recover from security incidents.
+Real-time visibility allows for threat detection during data exchange, while post-facto visibility enables analysis after the fact, such as forensics analysis, to understand anomalies and respond toor recover from security incidents.

 AppViewX